Neck, Shoulder & Arm Pain

 Sayer Clinics senior xray and neck pain treatment specialist - practices at Sayer Clinics: Kensington W8 and Welbeck Street, W1.

-Chris is hugely experienced in computed digital x-ray analysis, diagnosis and functional rehabilitation of the joints of the cervical, thoraco-dorsal spine and shoulders and surrounding muscles following whiplash pain and injury.
+Chris is hugely experienced in computed digital x-ray analysis, diagnosis and functional rehabilitation of the joints of the cervical, thoraco-dorsal spine and shoulders and surrounding.

 Our highly qualified health practitioners do not treat using drugs or surgery.
 We diagnose using neurological and orthopaedic tests, postural and physical spinal examination and digital radiology and treat patients with extremely safe and effective manipulation, physical therapy modalities and postural rehabilitation.

-Chris originally practiced in New York and has successfully given specialist neck and headache treatment to a huge number of patients since 1994.
+Chris originally practiced in New York and has successfully given specialist neck shoulder pain and cervicogenic headache treatment to a huge number of patients since 1994.

 Book online 24/7 here or call Alexandra or Lucie +44 (0)20 7937 8978 to answer any questions 8am-8pm